-1) Sending too often
+1) Sending too Often

 Most business owners think “more” is better, they often over send the email to their subscribers.
 Ideally, one email subscriber should only receive one email from you per day, this is the maximum that I would recommend, alternatively one email every two days will work fine as well.
-However, I encourage you to always analyse the result, you can use an online tool called Sender Score (https://www.senderscore.org/) to check your email deliverability if most of your email started to land into spam box even though you are sending once per day try to reduce to one email every two days.
+However, I encourage you to always analyze the result, you can use an online tool called Sender Score (https://www.senderscore.org/) to check your email deliverability if most of your email started to land into spam box even though you are sending once per day try to reduce to one email every two days.

-2) Not analysing your metrics
+2) Not Analyzing your Metrics

 Not analyzing your metrics is like gambling your result.
 The main metrics to look for are open rate and click-through rate.
 You may find that one subject line gets the highest open rate, but another subject line gets greater click-through.
 Therefore, take note of those when comparing your emails results.

-3) Being too general
+3) Being too General